-Voice command is the function whereby your phone's voice recognition engine identifies the voice of the user and carries out the requested commands.
-When the user operates the voice command function, there are five possible commands, Call Name voice commands, Call Name voice commands, Call Name voice and Time & Date.
+Voice Command is the function whereby your phone's voice recognition engine identifies the voice of the user and carries out the requested commands.
+When the user operates the Voice Command function, there are five possible commands, Call <Name or No.>, Listen Voicemail, Missed Calls, Messages, and Time & Date.